 In order to graduate with Honors, students must be in residence for eight semesters (students can still opt for Study Abroad, because these programs require registration as a Cornell student).
 Transfer students are eligible for the Honors Program as long as they remain in residence for all semesters after they transfer.
 Students must achieve and maintain a GPA of at least 3.4 to be eligible for the Honors Program, and the 3.4 GPA must be maintained even after being admitted into the Honors Program.
-Students whose GPA drops below 3.4 will be dropped from the Honors Program (though these students can register for special studies in order to complete their research.
+Students whose GPA drops below 3.4 will be dropped from the Honors Program (though these students can register for special studies in order to complete their research).

 The FSAD Honors Thesis

-The major component of the Honors Program is the honors thesis.
-Each student is required to conduct original research on a topic chosen by the student.
-Credit is given for this research, so that this work is part of the student's course load each semester.
-The research must be written up in a formal manner appropriate to the research type.
-FSAD 4990 Honors Seminar is the official course for Honors Program research.
-Students may register for up to 6 credits in FSAD 4990 over their last three semesters, and must take FSAD 4990 for at least the two semesters of their senior year.
-During the junior year, the student usually does their preliminary research under FSAD 4010.
-The research will be supervised by your FSAD faculty Research Mentor.
-The final written thesis must be submitted by April 1 of the senior year.
-The research thesis will be evaluated during an oral thesis defense by the student's Honors committee, which must meet no later than April 15.
-This committee consists of the faculty honors advisor, the research member, and an additional Faculty Representative who is assigned by the FSAD Honors Research Director.
-The Research Mentor and Faculty Representative may request revisions which must be incorporated into the final version of the written thesis.
+The scholarship must be documented/written up in a formal manner appropriate for the specific research, or creative work that may also include studio work or exhibition.
+The final written document/thesis must be submitted by April 1 of the senior year.
+The scholarly document/thesis will be evaluated during an oral scholarly defense by the student's Honors committee, which must meet no later than April 15.
+This committee consists of the FSAD Honors Program Director, the FSAD academic mentor, and an additional Faculty Representative who is assigned by the FSAD Honors Program Director.
+The Academic Mentor and Faculty Representative may request revisions which must be incorporated into the final version of the written documentation/thesis.

 Summary of Requirements

-In addition to the honors thesis, students must complete all of the following requirements in order to successfully complete the Honors Program.
+Students must complete all of the following requirements in order to successfully complete the Honors Program.
 For the most part these requirements are designed to aid in the research process.